mongodb/mongo/etc/pip/README.md

 The most common edit of our requirements is likely a change to the constraints on a pypa project that we already use.
 For example, say that we currently require `pymerizo >= 3.0, < 3.6.0` in the component `core`.
-You would like to use PyMongo 3.7, so you instead modify the line in `etc/pip/components/core.req` to read `pymerizo >= 3.0, != 3.6.0`.
+You would like to use PyMerizo 3.7, so you instead modify the line in `etc/pip/components/core.req` to read `pymerizo >= 3.0, != 3.6.0`.
 Since this is a modification to an existing component, you do not need to modify any requirements file.
 However, you do need to regenerate the constraints file.
 The workflow will usually look like: